CompanyOfCyclingKnights/companyofcyclingknights.github.io/_posts/2017-04-24-first-cheque.markdown

 You'll be very pleased to know we've decided to present any money that comes into us directly to our charities as soon as it's available.

-We're very pleased to announce that today Nigel was able to present a cheque to the Sue Miller at the Whitechapel
+We're very pleased to announce that today Bill was able to present a cheque to the Sue Miller at the Whitechapel
 Mission for £333.

-![Nigel presenting our first cheque to Sue Miller](/assets/donation-cheque-whitechapel-mission.jpeg)
+![Bill presenting our first cheque to Sue Miller](/assets/donation-cheque-whitechapel-mission.jpeg)

 Sue has been the manager of the Mission for 32 years, providing help to